reevelau/Drawing/README.md

 ## About the code

-The .Net core solution contains 3 projects and the structure look like this.
+The .NET Core solution contains 3 projects and the structure look like this.

 ````
 Drawing/